davidmcdonald/MyNote/README.md

 # Welcome to MyNote
 ---

-**MyNote** is a simple notepad like application that allows you take notes and save them to your hard on your PC.
+**MyNote** is a simple notepad like application that allows you take notes and save them to your hard drive on your PC.
 MyNote is cross platform  and can be downloaded to run on **Linux** or **Wndows**.

 **MyNote** is small in size and uses very little resources so it doesn't put a strain on your system or take up a lot of memory.
 MyNote